OmSadavarte/Biomechanics-Ai_ntl.ipynb/README.md

 ## About The Project
-We at Biomechanic Corp. aimed to create a model which deals with Ergonomic assessment using Pose Assessment.
+We at Biomechanic Corp. aimed to create a model which deals with Ergonomic assessment using Pose Assessment.We've developed a contemporary model of pose analysing using RULA(Rapid Upper Limb Assessment).
+In the modern IT world back & neck related medical hazards have progressed exponentially, which can be majorly cured by keeping tabs on your stance.
 <br>
 <br>